vdutts7/ai-mreflow/README.md

 Chat with 100+ YouTube videos from any creator in less than 10 minutes.
 This project combines basic Python scripting, vector embeddings, OpenAI, Pinecone, and Langchain into a modern chat interface, allowing you to quickly reference any content your favorite YouTuber covers.
 Type in natural language and get returned detailed answers: (1) in the style / tone of your YouTuber, and (2) with the top 2-3 specific videos referenced hyperlinked.

-_Example used in this repo is tech content creator Matt Wolfe.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>